-Exploration and evaluation expenditures incurred during the quarters ended December 31, 2014 and 2013 related to the continuation of the environmental assessment process for the Project as well as on-going administration and maintenance of the Company's exploration and evaluation properties.
-During the quarter ended December 31, 2014 and 2013 the Company also revised its environmental rehabilitation provisions as a result of updated estimates.
+Exploration and evaluation expenditures incurred during the quarter ended December 31, 2015 increased by \$0.6 million from the same period in 2014.
+Exploration and evaluation expenditures incurred during the fourth quarter of 2015 were primarily related to the drilling programs.
+Exploration and evaluation expenditures incurred during the fourth quarter of 2014 primarily related to the continuation of the environmental assessment process for the Project as well as on-going administration and maintenance of the Company's exploration and evaluation properties.
+During the quarter ended December 31,

+2014 the Company also revised its environmental rehabilitation provisions as a result of updated estimates.

-In addition, administration, consulting and professional fees, and corporate development expenditures for the quarters ended December 31, 2014 decreased by \$0.6 million from the same period in 2013, primarily due to measures taken to reduce operating expenses such as compensation costs and fees, corporate insurance costs and travel related expenditures.
-Also contributing to this decrease was the reversal of the allowance for doubtful accounts previously recorded at December 31, 2013.
+In addition, administration, consulting and professional fees, and corporate development expenditures for the quarter ended December 31, 2015 increased by \$0.6 million from the same period in 2014, primarily due to higher stock based compensation expenses recognized during the quarter and the loss on disposal of property and equipment during the fourth quarter of 2015.
+In addition, during the fourth quarter of 2014 an allowance for doubtful accounts that was originally recorded in 2013 was reversed.

-During the fourth quarter of 2014, the Company announced the successful completion of a bought deal private placement of 21.9 million flow-through shares of the Company for gross proceeds of \$5.5 million.
+During the fourth quarter of 2015, the Company announced the successful completion of a bought deal private placement for gross proceeds of \$3.3 million.
+During the fourth quarter of 2014, the Company announced the successful completion of a bought deal private placement for gross proceeds of \$5.5 million.